nasifimtiazohi/Coverity-Data-Analysis/memory/report.md

 Therefore, we only focus on Linux when answering RQ2.

+We also looked for
+publicly available exploit scripts for the CVEs in our dataset.
+We use a open source tool, cve_searchsploit[[5]](#5), in order to find the available exploit scripts.
+THe tool pulls its data
+from publicly curated 'Exploit Database'[[6]](#6).

 ### CWE classification for memory vs. non-memory:

 In order to focus on memory-related errors,